Top 4 Fuzzy CLIs hero

 natecraddock/zf

-a commandline fuzzy finder designed for filtering filepaths
+a commandline fuzzy finder and zig module designed for filtering filepaths

 Written in Zig, zf is fast and simple.
 It’s a little more minimal than the others, but it gets the job done.
 It is the least popular on this list, but has a focus on file paths and I discovered it while looking for a way to improve the fuzzy results for Neovim’s Telescope plugin.